In 334 BC, Alexander the Great and his army faced the Persian forces of Darius III at the Battle of Granicus River.

 What made Alexander's strategy at Granicus River so effective was its element of surprise.

-The Persians were expecting a standard frontal assault, but they were not prepared for Alexander's innovative approach.
+The Persians were expecting a standard frontal assault, and they were not prepared for Alexander's innovative approach.

 This allowed him to take them by surprise and achieve a decisive victory.